alexa-samples/skill-sample-nodejs-linked-profile/README.md

 This sample custom skill demonstrates account linking for the purposes of utilizing a linked profile.
 While any compliant oAuth identity provider could be used with account linking, Amazon Cognito will be used in this sample.

-These instructions will cover how to setup a user account and oAuth service using Amazon Cognito User Pools, coupled with an example skill (written using the Alexa Skills Kit SDJ for Node.js) that links to the Cognito OAuth service and provides personalized responses.
+These instructions will cover how to setup a user account and oAuth service using Amazon Cognito User Pools, coupled with an example skill (written using the Alexa Skills Kit SDK for Node.js) that links to the Cognito OAuth service and provides personalized responses.

 This sample may provide a starting point for skill developers who need but do not have existing user account or OAuth infrastructure.
 If the Cognito feature of additional user attributes/properties is not required, consider using [Login with Amazon](https://login.amazon.com) or other identity providers.